New York Community Bancorp, Inc. [NYCB]: Short-term bearish but long-term fundamentals getting better

 Turning to investigate this organization’s capital structure, New York Community Bancorp, Inc. [NYCB] has generated a Total Debt to Total Equity ratio of 213.48.
 Similarly, its Total Debt to Total Capital is 68.10, while its Total Debt to Total Assets stands at 27.33.

-What about valuation?
-This company’s Enterprise Value to EBITDA is 33.68.
-The Enterprise Value to Sales for this firm is now 10.43, and its Total Debt to Enterprise Value stands at 0.73.
-New York Community Bancorp, Inc. [NYCB] has a Price to Book Ratio of 0.72, a Price to Cash Flow Ratio of 9.08 and P/E Ratio of 15.39.
+The Enterprise Value to Sales for this firm is now 10.42, and its Total Debt to Enterprise Value stands at 0.73.
+New York Community Bancorp, Inc. [NYCB] has a Price to Book Ratio of 0.72, a Price to Cash Flow Ratio of 9.08 and P/E Ratio of 14.21.
 These metrics all suggest that New York Community Bancorp, Inc. is more likely to generate a positive ROI.

 Shifting the focus to workforce efficiency, New York Community Bancorp, Inc. [NYCB] earns $611,426 for each employee under its payroll.
 Similarly, this company’s Total Asset Turnover is 0.04.
 This publicly-traded organization’s liquidity data is also interesting: its Current Ratio is 0.06.

-This stock’s Beta value is currently 0.99, which indicates that it is 1.64% more volatile that the wider market.
-This stock’s Relative Strength Index (RSI) is at 47.02.
-This RSI score is good, suggesting this stock is neither overbought or oversold.
+This stock’s Beta value is currently 0.99, which indicates that it is 3.03% more volatile that the wider market.
+This stock’s Relative Strength Index (RSI) is at 28.17.
+This stock, according to these metrics, is currently Oversold.

 Conclusion: Is New York Community Bancorp, Inc. [NYCB] a Reliable Buy?